eero-inc/garbagedog/README.md

                         dogstatsd port (default=8125)
-  --verbose             Emit noisy messages on stdout --log-dir LOG_DIR     Read from this log dir instead of stdin
+  --verbose             Emit noisy messages on stdout --log-dir LOG_DIR     Read from this log dir instead of stdin --glob-pattern GLOB_PATTERN
+                        Glob pattern to select gc.log files --refresh-logfiles-seconds REFRESH_LOGFILES_SECONDS
+                        How often to recheck --log-dir if there are no logfiles found or no new loglines have been written --sleep-seconds SLEEP_SECONDS
+                        How long to sleep between checking the logfile for new lines
 ```

 ## Development